 - Transfer credit is generally awarded for academic course credit earned from court reporting schools, regionally accredited institutions, or from institutions that are candidates for regional accreditation if the course credit was earned during the candidacy period.
 In rare circumstances, course credit earned at other institutions, other than those listed above, may also be accepted in transfer. - Only college level courses are transferable.
-Remedial and high school equivalent academic courses are not transferable, even though taken at a college or community college. - Courses at other institutions often have no direct South Coast College equivalents but may be accepted in transfer in appropriate cases where they meet South Coast College curricula criteria. - Transfer credit is allowed only for courses in which a grade of "C" or its numerical equivalent or a grade of "pass" was earned at the school where subject course was taken.
+Remedial and high school equivalent academic courses are not transferable, even though taken at a college or community college. - Courses at other institutions often have no direct South Coast College equivalents but may be accepted in transfer in appropriate cases where they meet South Coast College curricula criteria. - Transfer credit is allowed only for courses in which a grade of "C" or its numerical equivalent or a grade of "pass" was earned at the school where subject course was taken. - Not more than 25 percent of the credits required for graduation from South Coast College will be accepted as transfer credit in the case of students enrolled in the Medical Assistant and Court Reporting programs with the exception of an approved teach-out plan or agreement. - Not more than 50 percent of the credits required for graduation from South Coast College will be accepted as transfer credit in the case of students enrolled in the Paralegal program.

-- Not more than 50 percent of the credits required for graduation from South Coast College will be accepted as transfer credit in the case students enrolled in the Paralegal and Medical Assistant programs unless special circumstances prevail. - Students may be asked to provide official catalog course descriptions from the school where the course was taken, to clarify course content. - Court Reporting program course requirements are directed to qualification for the California Court Reporters Board and the National Court Reporters Association.
+- Students may be asked to provide official catalog course descriptions from the school where the course was taken, to clarify course content. - Court Reporting program course requirements are directed to qualification for the California Court Reporters Board and the National Court Reporters Association.
 The requirements of these agencies are specific and particular and are not necessarily the equivalent of similar college courses.
 Regarding English, for example, emphasis is placed on grammar, punctuation, and the particular usage choices determined by these agencies.
 It is generally advisable that students take the English courses at South Coast College or at an equivalent court reporting college. - Transfer credits will be listed as a "TC" on the student's transcript.